nickmasonswe/PSX/README.md

 **Key**
 - [x] Done
-- [ ] Not started
+- [ ] Not Done

 **MVP**
 - [x] : Priority 1: Working project skeleton with pytest.ini config
 - [x] : Priority 2: Requirements.txt for dependencies
 - [x] : Priority 3: Documentation for other devs to use the platform
-- [ ] : Priority 4: Add all problems for each unit
+- [ ] : Priority 4: Add tests for each problem in each unit
-- [ ] : Priority 5: Add tests for each problem in each unit
+- [ ] : Priority 5: Add all problems for each unit

 **Stretch**
 - [ ] Stretch 1: Basic GUI
 - [ ] Stretch 2: connect back end to front end